davewalk/philly-hoods/README.md

 * Take an address and tell you the neighborhood
 * Take coordinates pairs for coordinates systems besides Web Mercator
 * Include other neighborhood boundaries besides Azavea's
+* POST a GeoJSON line or polygon geometry and tell you which neighborhood(s) it's in

 Have a question or want to help?
 Open an issue or contact me [@ddw17](http://www.twitter.com/ddw17)